 To further illustrate the point, let’s take a look at a few areas that, depending on your situation, may be better uses of your money than paying down mortgage principal early.

 Your rainy-day fund.
 Emergencies can put an enormous strain on your budget if you don’t have anything set aside to pay for them.
 It’s ideal to have somewhere between three to six months’ worth of your household take-home pay set aside to help you deal with the unexpected.
-Build up this fund in a savings or money market account before paying extra on your mortgage.
+Build up your emergency fund in a savings or money market account before paying extra on your mortgage.

 Your 401(k).
 If your employer offers any kind of match on your contributions to your 401(k), ensuring you’re getting the full match amount is an absolute must.
 In most cases, you’ll earn much more from your 401(k) contributions in the long run than you would save by paying extra on your principal.
 Even if you don’t have a 401(k) available to you, there are plenty of investment options out there that can provide a better rate of return than what you might save on your mortgage interest.

 Your monthly budget.
 Saving on mortgage interest is great, but if it makes your monthly budget too tight, it may not be worth it.
-For example, if you have a balance on your credit cards, it’s better to pay down that balance – which is likely at a higher interest rate than your mortgage – than to use it for your principal.
+For example, if you have a balance on your credit cards, it’s better to pay down your credit card balance – which is likely at a higher interest rate than your mortgage – than to use it for your principal.
 Pay your monthly bills first.

 Another factor to keep in mind is how long you intend to own your current home.
 If you’re only planning to stay in it for a few years, you probably won’t see much benefit of paying extra on your principal.
 On the other hand, if you’re planning to stay for a long time, then a little extra money every month can add up nicely to save you quite a bit on your interest.
 Just make sure your mortgage doesn’t have any prepayment penalties attached to it.
 Most don’t, but it’s best to make sure.